Field Notes

 The Movement of Meaning

 Film, to me, is about how something looks, moves and breathes over time.
-The films I return to aren’t confined to one tone or genre, but they all carry a kind of presence.
-They capture chaos and control, intimacy and scale, obsession and restraint, often all at once.
+The films I return to aren’t confined to one genre.
+They capture chaos and control, intimacy and scale, obsession and restraint, sometimes all at once.

 Some reflect the weight of impossible choices, like Interstellar and Avengers: Infinity War.
 Others lean into excess and unraveling, like The Wolf of Wall Street, Uncut Gems, and Fear and Loathing in Las Vegas.
 Some feel grounded in something more human, like La La Land, the closeness of friendship in Snack Shack or the stillness and connection found in Bones and All.